run2000/compactbeans/README.md

   * No reference to BeanContext or AppletInitializer, so no overloads of instantiate() method.
   * No implementation of "guiAccessible" or "designTime" properties.
+     - getters for each are hard-coded to false

+No Long-Term Persistence framework.

+  * No Encoder, PersistenceDelegate, XMLEncoder, XMLDecoder
+     - reference to compact profile 2 stuff, namely SAX
+     - no DefaultPersistenceDelegate class
+  * No ExceptionListener interface
+  * No Expression, Statement classes
+  * No ConstructorProperties annotation
+  * No Transient annotation

 Address mutability concerns:

   * Remove or reduce visibility of setter methods that are not required by the introspector
-     - descriptors appear immutable from outside the beans.* package
+     - features appear immutable from outside the beans.* package
   * Add DescriptorData class for attributes that may need manipulation outside the beans.* package
-     - composed into the FeatureDescriptor classes with read-only facade
+     - composed into the FeatureDescriptor classes with a read-only facade
      - copy on write style encouraged outside the beans.* package

-No XMLEncoder, XMLDecoder

-  * Reference to compact profile 2 stuff, namely SAX
-  * Unused in examples encountered so far

 Property Change Events
 ----------------------